 Every February, Safer Internet Day is an opportunity for millions of people around the world to raise awareness of children and young people’s online safety and wellbeing.
 For this reason, media outlets can truly help multiply the global reach of Safer Internet Day by using this occasion as an opportunity to explore the importance of online safety and digital literacy for children and young people in your media production.
 To support you in doing so, for each campaign we develop a range of promotional materials – to begin with, take a look at the Safer Internet Day key messages.
 As the day approaches, we'll provide an infographic and other media assets, and publish a number of news articles about Safer Internet Day celebrations and activities around the world.
-If you would like to become an advocate of Safer Internet Day, our social media plan will be published in January 2021 as we embark on the final countdown to SID, which is full of inspiration for posts and visuals to lend your support to the day.
+If you would like to become an advocate of Safer Internet Day, have a look at our social media plans, which are full of inspiration for posts and visuals to lend your support to the day.

 In your country

 Safer Internet Day is celebrated around the world in February of each year, with Safer Internet Centres, Safer Internet Day Committees and other supporters in each of the countries coming together to plan and organise events.
 Browse the map to read about how this year's campaign was marked; we're progressively updating profiles for the 2021 edition of Safer Internet Day so please check back often for the latest updates.View all countries on the map